cirocosta/monero-operator/docs/README.md

   - `monerod` - Specifies the configuration for the monero daemon and details like related proxies for non-clearnet usage.
     - `image`: image to use for launching the pod with _monerod_
-    - `config`: extra configuration to be passed down to _monerod_.
-This is a free-form map whose values get passed down to the _monerod.conf_ file overriding the default configuration (you can find the final _monerod.conf_ by looking at the ConfigMap owned by this object).
+    - `args`: extra configuration to be passed down to _monerod_.
+This is a free-form list of arguments to be passed to _monerod_.

 [kubernetes-overview]: https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields